localstack/docs/content/en/user-guide/aws/elastic-load-balancing/index.md

 ### Create a load balancer

-Firstly, we will specify the subnet and vpc in which the load balancer will be created, you can use the following command to retrieve the subnet ID and vpc ID.
-In this example, we will use the subnet and vpc in the `us-east-1f` availability zone.
+To specify the subnet and VPC in which the load balancer will be created, you can use the [`DescribeSubnets`](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_DescribeSubnets.html) API to retrieve the subnet ID and VPC ID.
+In this example, we will use the subnet and VPC in the `us-east-1f` availability zone.

 {{< command >}}
 $ subnet_info=$(awslocal ec2 describe-subnets --filters Name=availability-zone,Values=us-east-1f \